smurfix/Mudlet-Installers/osx/README.md

 ```

 The script `build-and-make-installer.sh` installs build dependencies, clones  the git repository of Mudlet, checks the specified `commit-ish`out of the repository and starts building Mudlet.
 This may take a while.
 After the build is done, it hands control to the `make-installer.sh` script automatically.

+If an `source` subdirectory exists, `commit-ish` is optional.
+If it exists, the currently checked out branch is used to build, otherwise the Mudlet sources will be cloned into the `source` subdirectory and `commit-ish` will be checked out.

 ### Generating the installer only ###